bic-org-uk/bic-lcf/docs/LCF-ProfileValidation.md

 2. Perform a GET request for each EntityRef in the response.
 3. Perform an Entity List Request for the next page of results.

-## Profile P01 - Patron Membership
+## Profile P02 - Patron Membership
 This scenario focusses on creating a new Patron for the library, where a new person joins the library to make use of their services.
 The second part of the vaildation is requesting to leave the library, by deleting the Patron which was just created.

-#### P01.1 Create Patron
+#### P02.1 Create Patron
 1. Perform a POST to ``/lcf/patron`` containing a valid terminal client credential, and payload representing a valid Patron entity.
 2. Confirm an HTTP/200 successful response.
 3. Extract the ``identifier`` (field E03D01) from the response for use in the DELETE request.
 4. Perform a GET against the URI ``/lcf/patrons/{identifier}`` and confirm that the provided fields from step 1 match the response.
 5. Confirm that there are zero loans, reservations, or charges against the Patron.

-#### P01.2 Delete Patron
+#### P02.2 Delete Patron

 1. Perform a DELETE to ``/lcf/patrons/{identifier}``
 2. Confirm an HTTP/200 successful response.
 3. Perform a GET against the URI /lcf/patrons/{identifier} and confirm an HTTP/404 response with no data within the payload.

-## Profile P02 - Patron Account
+## Profile P03 - Patron Account

-Retrive all the required information about a Patron and their current interations with the Library to be able to show a summary of their position.
+Retrieve all the required information about a Patron and their current interactions with the Library to be able to show a summary of their position.
 This should include a list of any on loan items (including the Title and Author), a list of any outstanding charges, and a list of all active reservations (including title and author).

 1. Perform a GET to ``/lcf/patrons``
 2. Perform a GET against the first ``entity-ref`` containing a URI for a Patron